Ukiyo-e: Late flowering: flora, fauna, and landscapes (19th century)

 Though not often given the attention of their better-known forebears, the Utagawa school produced a few masters in this declining period.
 The prolific Kunisada (1786–1865) had few rivals in the tradition of making portrait prints of courtesans and actors.
 One of those rivals was Eisen (1790–1848), who was also adept at landscapes.
 Perhaps the last significant member of this late period, Kuniyoshi (1797–1861) tried his hand at a variety of themes and styles, much as Hokusai had.
 His historical scenes of warriors in violent combat were popular, especially his series of heroes from the Suikoden (1827–1830) and Chūshingura (1847).
 He was adept at landscapes and satirical scenes—the latter an area rarely explored in the dictatorial atmosphere of the Edo period; that Kuniyoshia could dare tackle such subjects was a sign of the weakening of the shogunate at the time.

 Hiroshige (1797–1858) is considered Hokusai's greatest rival in stature.
-He specialized in pictures of birds and flowers, and serene landscapes, and is best known for his travel series, such as The Fifty-three Stations of the Tōkaidō and The Sixty-nine Stations of the Kiso Kaidō, the latter a cooperative effort with Eisen.
+He specialized in pictures of birds and flowers, and serene landscapes, and is best known for his travel series, such as The Fifty-three Stations of the Tōkaidō and The Sixty-nine Stations of the Kisokaidō, the latter a cooperative effort with Eisen.
 His work was more realistic, subtly coloured, and atmospheric than Hokusai's; nature and the seasons were key elements: mist, rain, snow, and moonlight were prominent parts of his compositions.
 Hiroshige's followers, including adopted son Hiroshige II and son-in-law Hiroshige III, carried on their master's style of landscapes into the Meiji era.

 Decline (late 19th century)

 Following the deaths of Hokusai and Hiroshige and the Meiji Restoration of 1868, ukiyo-e suffered a sharp decline in quantity and quality.
 The rapid Westernization of the Meiji period that followed saw woodblock printing turn its services to journalism, and face competition from photography.
-Practitioners of pure ukiyo-e became more rare, and tastes turned away from a genre seen as a remnant of an obsolescent era.
+Practitioners of pure ukiyo-e became more rare, and tastes turned away from a genre seen as a remnant of an obsolete era.
 Artists continued to produce occasional notable works, but by the 1890s the tradition was moribund.

 Synthetic pigments imported from Germany began to replace traditional organic ones in the mid-19th century.
 Many prints from this era made extensive use of a bright red, and were called aka-e ('red pictures').
 Artists such as Yoshitoshi (1839–1892) led a trend in the 1860s of gruesome scenes of murders and ghosts, monsters and supernatural beings, and legendary Japanese and Chinese heroes.
 His One Hundred Aspects of the Moon (1885–1892) depicts a variety of fantastic and mundane themes with a moon motif.
 Kiyochika (1847–1915) is known for his prints documenting the rapid modernization of Tokyo, such as the introduction of railways, and his depictions of Japan's wars with China and with Russia.
 Earlier a painter of the Kanō school, in the 1870s Chikanobu (1838–1912) turned to prints, particularly of the imperial family and scenes of Western influence on Japanese life in the Meiji period.